bump-sh/docs/src/_guides/bump-sh-tutorials/mock-server-with-beeceptor.md

 ## Customizing Mocks with Rules

 While Beeceptor generates mock responses from your OpenAPI spec, real-world testing often demands more control, like responses that change based on headers, query parameters, request bodies, or session context.
 This is where Mock Rules come in.

-Mock rules are evaluated top-down, and the first matching rule is applied.
+At Beeceptor, the mock rules are evaluated top-down, and the first matching rule is applied.
 When a rule is matched, Beeceptor sends the defined response and bypasses the default OpenAPI mock logic.
 This gives you complete control over the mocking behavior.

-### Key Capabilities
+#### Key Capabilities

 - **Priority Handling**: Rules always take precedence over the auto-generated OpenAPI responses.
 - **Flexible Matching**: Match on HTTP method, path, query params, headers, and body content (exact or regex).